 In response to its struggles, the grid is tightening up criteria so that only really promising green projects will join the queue.

-To help the grid, besides easing up pressure on its waiting list, in order to reach net zero goals it will also need huge amounts of investment so that it can be fundamentally restructured and reformed.
+To help the grid, besides easing up pressure on its waiting list, in order to reach it will also need huge amounts of investment so that it can be fundamentally restructured and reformed.

 In order to get the investment it needs, Ofgem – the energy regulator which oversees the operators – has agreed for the National Grid to raise an additional £20 billion over the next 40 years from customer bills to pay for the huge upgrades it needs.

-Whilst this may help the National Grid, this is bad news for UK customers who have already seen household prices soar over the last year following Russia’s invasion of Ukraine which put pressure on energy supply lines.
+Whilst this may help the National Grid, this is bad news for UK customers who have already seen over the last year following Russia’s invasion of Ukraine which put pressure on energy supply lines.

 All in all, the figures aren’t currently adding up to a happy ending.
 The UK wants to get to net zero emissions in less than 15 years, but the National Grid has 10 to 15-year queues for renewable projects to be connected.